m-n/lazy-susan/README.md

 CL:FIND-PACKAGE, CL:PACKAGE-NICKNAMES, and friends.

 We have to set the macro function of every character that can start a token to the LS:TOKEN-READER function to make a LAZY-SUSAN rt.
-This could be heavyweight if we wanted to allow non-ascii tokens.
+This could be heavyweight if we wanted to allow all non-ascii characters to start tokens.

 We don't change printing behavior at all.
 This can cause print read inconsistency of strings and symbols if the escape characters are